- Training & Events

 All of TVA’s nuclear sites use NP-7502 for regreasing guidelines.
 Practices used prior to the adoption of the new guideline resulted in overfilling several motors.
 Subsequent actions required by NP-7502 served to further pressurize grease cavities of the bearing housings, in some cases to the extent that bearing shields were pressed into the ball cage of the rolling elements, resulting in the failure of shields and bearings.

 In cases where the bearing did not include the use of a shield, sufficient grease pressurization of the cavities occurred, causing grease to pass through the rolling elements and between the air gap between the inner bearing cap and the shaft into the windings.
 This led to windings and insulation becoming covered with grease, which led to motor failure or degraded operation.

-An example of a bearing failure due to bearing shields being pushed into the raceway as a consequence of overgreasing is shown in Figure 1.
+An example of a bearing failure due to bearing shields being pushed into the raceway as a consequence of overgreasing is shown below.

 This was a control rod drive (CRD) fan motor at Watts Bar Nuclear Plant.
-The bearing experienced a ball cage failure due to the bearing shield (Figure 2) being pushed down on the ball cage due to overpressurization of the grease cavity.
+The bearing experienced a ball cage failure due to the bearing shield (below) being pushed down on the ball cage due to overpressurization of the grease cavity.

 Approximately 90 percent of grease-lubricated motors within the power generation industry have the shield configuration shown in Figure 3.

 As illustrated, the grease enters and exits from the same side of the bearing cavity.
 This means that, using the existing relubrication standard, if the bearing grease cavity becomes overfilled with grease, or the existing grease in the cavity hardens in place, the elevated grease pressure generated by the addition of new grease will force the shield into the ball cage and rolling elements leading to premature bearing failure.